shannabenammar/CandyLand-Digital-Board/README.md

   </ul>
   <li> Features: </li>
   <ul>
     <li> Color card: Tells player what color spot to go to.
-Randomaly an event card will appear informating the player to select an event card. </li>
+Randomly an event card will appear informating the player to select an event card. </li>
     <li> Event card: Randomly selects an event for player to complete.
 Includes events such as: Move back a space, do jumping jacks, call your mom, and other playful events such as these. </li>
   </ul>
 </ul>